-- Remove fireplace and components from packaging and inspect for damage. - Vent system components and doors are shipped in separate packages. - Report to your dealer any parts damaged in shipment. - Read all the instructions before starting the installation.
+- Remove fireplace from pallet. - Remove fireplace and components from packaging and inspect for damage. - Remove the transition, hearth molded brick panel, screens and grate from inside the unit. - Vent system components, doors, remaining molded brick panels and mortar are shipped in separate packages. - Report to your dealer any parts damaged in shipment. - Read all the instructions before starting the installation.
 Follow these instructions carefully during the installation to ensure maximum safety and benefit.